Jokuchh/Jokuchh/README.md

 **Projects :**
-- 1️⃣**Robotech project** – Creation of two collaborative robots that continuously inform each other of the progress of the missions thanks to robust wireless communications.
-If a robot encounters a problem, its co-robot is automatically informed so that the strategy is reviewed dynamically, making the robot "flotilla" fully autonomous.
-Creating arms for these robots - a concept and implementation of it.
+- 1️⃣**Charity NFT project** – Developed web-page, explored smart contract, led the team during whole process.
 - 2️⃣**WebDev projects** – Developed web-sites, internet shops and e-platforms.
 - 3️⃣**AppDev projects** – Created a music player with key basic functionality.
 - 4️⃣**GameDev projects** – Created a plot and basic functionality of a games, developed a design, technical and basic functionality of a 2D game.
-- 5️⃣**Charity NFT project** – Developed web-page, explored smart contract, led the team during whole process.
+- 5️⃣**Robotech project** – Creation of two collaborative robots that continuously inform each other of the progress of the missions thanks to robust wireless communications.
+If a robot encounters a problem, its co-robot is automatically informed so that the strategy is reviewed dynamically, making the robot "flotilla" fully autonomous.
+Creating arms for these robots - a concept and implementation of it.
 - 6️⃣**Esp32 project**  – From esp32 to esp32 connection with rescaling voltage and converting from signal analogue to signal numerique.
 - 7️⃣**Internet of things** :